3.30.005 Organization.

 3.30.020 Public Infrastructure Permitting.

-- Some permits may be required for development proposals within public rights-of-way and public easements as described in this Code.
+Some permits may be required for development proposals within public rights-of-way and public easements as described in this Code.
 Other City bureaus or non-City agencies may require additional permits.
-Portland Permitting & Development, in consultation with the City Engineer and the Chief Engineers of the Bureau of Environmental Services and the Portland Water Bureau, will establish and maintain a list of the specific types of permits that it issues.
+Under the direction and subject to the approval of the City Administrator, Portland Permitting & Development, in consultation with the City Engineer and the Chief Engineers of the Bureau of Environmental Services and the Portland Water Bureau, will establish and maintain a list of the specific types of permits that it issues.

-- A. In addition to the duties and functions set forth in Section 3.30.010, Portland Permitting & Development is responsible for applying those portions of Titles 17 and 21 that are implicated when a land use review, building permit, or other permit is required for work on real property.
-Portland Permitting & Development is also responsible for applying the relevant portions of Titles 11, 17, and 21 when a property owner wishes or is required to obtain a permit for work in the adjacent public right-of-way or a public easement.
-To carry out these functions, Portland Permitting & Development is responsible for:
+- A. In addition to the duties and functions set forth in Section 3.30.010, Portland Permitting & Development is responsible for applying those portions of Portland City Code Titles 17 and 21 that are implicated when a land use review, building permit, or other permit is required for work on real property.
+Portland Permitting & Development is also responsible for applying the relevant portions of Code Titles 11, 17, and 21 when a property owner wishes or is required to obtain a permit for work in the adjacent public right-of-way or a public easement.
+To carry out these functions, Portland Permitting & Development, under the direction and subject to the approval of the City Administrator and, where applicable, the Building Official, is responsible for:

 - 1. The examination and checking of applications, plans, specifications, and supporting documentation required preliminary to the approval of land use actions and permits for development;